DavidWells/markdown-magic/README.md

       console.log(options) // { optionOne: hi, optionOne: DUDE}
       return `This will replace all the contents of inside the comment ${options.optionOne}` },
-    /* Update the content in comment matching AUTO-GENERATED-CONTENT (RENDERDOCS:path=../file.js)
+    /* Update the content in comment in .md matching AUTO-GENERATED-CONTENT (RENDERDOCS:path=../file.js)
     */
     RENDERDOCS: function(content, options) {